Fanvue

 Fanvue is a British content paid subscription service that allows creators to upload and sell exclusive content to their subscribers.
 Founded in 2020 by Will Monange and Joel Morris and based in London, England, Fanvue has an emphasis on artificial intelligence-generated creators and models.
 It organizes Miss AI, an AI beauty pageant.

 History

 Fanvue, founded by William Monange and YouTuber Joel Morris who serve as co-CEOs, originally launched in 2020.
 It raised a $1 million round of funding in 2021.

 Fanvue gained traction as an alternative to platforms like Passes, particularly with AI-generated content.
 AI creators accounted for 15% of Fanvue’s total revenues one month.
 Its most popular creators include Aitana López, with about 350,000 followers on Instagram.
 Many have used the platform to launch "AI influencers" as side hustles.

 In 2024, Fanvue launched the Miss AI beauty pagent with a $20,000 prize pool, along with a series of Fanvue World AI Creator Awards.

+In 2025, Fanvue opened up their public developer API that lets third party applications to connect with Fanvue.
+In 2026, Fanvue added support for PDF as content type, enabling e-books and letters.